dabney/frontend-nanodegree-mobile-portfolio/README.md

 ## Website Performance Optimization portfolio project
+Update: Dabney has optimized this portfolio.
+The optimized code can be found in the 'build' directory.
+The optimized code is also hosted on Github Pages and can be run here: http://dabney.github.io/frontend-nanodegree-mobile-portfolio/build/

 Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
 In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).